alan-turing-institute/data-safe-haven/processes/provider-overview.md

 What storage volumes exist in the analysis environment?

-A Secure data volume is a read-only volume that contains the secure data for use in analyses.
+A Secure Data volume is a read-only volume that contains the secure data for use in analyses.
 It is mounted read-only in the analysis environments that must access it.
 One or more such volumes will be mounted depending on how many managed secure datasets the environment has access to.

-A Secure document volume contains electronically signed copies of agreements between the Data Provider and the research institution.
+A Secure Document volume contains electronically signed copies of agreements between the Data Provider and the research institution.

-A Secure Scratch Area is a read-write volume used for data analysis.
+A Secure Scratch volume is a read-write volume used for data analysis.
 Its contents are automatically and regularly deleted.

 An Output volume is a read-write area intended for the extraction of results, such as figures for publication.

 The Software volume is a read-only area which contains software used for analysis.

-A Home area is a smaller read-write volume used for local programming and configuration files.
+A Home volume is a smaller read-write volume used for local programming and configuration files.
 It should not be used for data analysis outputs, though this is enforced only in policy, not technically.
-Configuration files for software in the software volume point to the Home Area.
+Configuration files for software in the software volume point to the Home volume.

 User Devices
 ------------